LiquidGalaxyLAB/Located-Voice-CMS/README.md

        ```bash
   		docker run --gpus all vedantkingh/bark2
        ```
+       Install the [NVIDIA Container Toolkit using this installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if GPU is inaccessible by the Docker.
 4. **Category Sounds:** Feel the POIs ambience around you with immersive sounds to your categories.
 You can also add, edit and delete the category sounds.
 5. **Context Sensing:** With the Nearby Places feature, you can now generate nearby places out of thin air to visit around a certain POI.
 Best experienced when coupled with Artificial Intelligence Context.